-However, an allotment has its geographic information.
-Thus, the projected building will be positioned in relation to the origin of the land, and from there follows a hierarchy in the elaboration of the model, where the levels are assigned to the reference of the building, and the objects relative to the floors.
-In this way, the system in .IFC format uses its coordinates from this concept.
+However, a subdivision has its own geographic information, meaning that the projected building will be positioned relative to the origin of the land.
+From this, a hierarchy follows in the model’s development, where levels are assigned based on the building reference and objects are positioned relative to the floors.
+Consequently, the IFC format system uses these coordinates based on this concept.

-Revit software users who export models to .IFC format have the option to choose the orientation of the model’s coordinates, either by Internal Coordinates, Project Base Point, Land Survey Point, or Shared Coordinates.
+For Revit software users who export models to IFC format, there is the option to choose the orientation of the model’s coordinates: either by Internal Coordinates, Project Base Point, Land Survey Point, or Shared Coordinates.

 Coordinate Points: